 Red Yeast Rice

-Found under Monascus purpureus
+Found under Monascus purpureus.

 Known to Lower LDL (“bad”) cholesterol, prevents heart disease and often used as a natural statin.

-Kidney and muscle problems, liver problems, hair loss; can magnify effect of cholesterol-lowering statin drugs, increasing the risk of side effects
+Kidney and muscle problems, liver problems, hair loss; can magnify effect of cholesterol-lowering statin drugs, increasing the risk of side effects.

-Nmes available such as Beard moss, tree moss, usnea
+Nmes available such as Beard moss, tree moss, usnea.

-Another Weight loss and pain relief agent that appears to be popular.
+Another weight loss and pain relief agent that appears to be popular.

-Availble under the guises of Johimbi, pausinystalia yohimbe, yohimbine, corynanthe johimbi
+Availble under the guises of Johimbi, pausinystalia yohimbe, yohimbine, corynanthe johimbi.

-It has and is used to Treat low libido and erectile dysfunction, depression, obesity
+It has and is used to Treat low libido and erectile dysfunction, depression, obesity.

-It Raises blood pressure; causes rapid heart rate, headaches, seizures, liver and kidney problems, heart problems, panic attacks, possible death
+It Raises blood pressure; causes rapid heart rate, headaches, seizures, liver and kidney problems, heart problems, panic attacks, possible death.

-Yohimbe is also banned in Australia, Canada, Germany, Austria and New Zealand.
+This substance is banned in Australia, Canada, Germany, Austria and New Zealand.